viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 If there are rebus cells, then the solver can enter multiple letters into a cell after double-clicking on it, or by pressing down the Control or Command button while entering a letter.

+You cannot have rebus cells in crosswords that use languages with max-char-codes greater than one (this allows us to keep the code simpler).

 ### Some details about diagramless cells
 Note that "diagramlessness" only hides from the solver whether a square is